Thunder hang on to defeat Mavericks

 “It was a regular foul, then (Westbrook) threw his arm, and then it went a little crazy after that,” Barea said.
 “I was there.
 I wasn’t backing down.
 He started pushing, I started grabbing, he grabbed me.”

-The altercation just seemed to motivate Durant, who then hit a pair of three-pointers and threw down a dunk on rookie forward Justin Anderson.
+The altercation just seemed to motivate Durant, who then hit a pair of 3-pointers and threw down a dunk on rookie forward Justin Anderson.

 The Barea-Westbrook feud flared up again late in the first half and Westbrook was hit with his second technical foul and ejected from game.
 However, the Thunder still led 65-42 at halftime.